A Cheeger Inequality for Size-Specific Conductance: Cheeger Inequality for -conductance

 \section{Cheeger Inequality for $\mu$-conductance}

-As a metric conductance captures only a single structure in a graph---the set with the worst bottleneck.
-The size-specific $\mu$-conductance value has the potential to be sensitive to multiple sets.
-We first provide one modified spectral program inspired by \(\mu\)-conductance and then theoretically show that its optimum has a two-sided Cheeger inequality with \(\mu\)-conductance.
+In this section, we first define the \(\mu\)-conductance, which provides a more fine-grained view of a graph’s cut structure.
+In contrast, the standard notion of conductance captures only a single aspect of the graph—namely, the set corresponding to the worst bottleneck.
+We then introduce the modified spectral program inspired by the \(\mu\)-conductance integer program from \citet{hsg23}.
+Finally, we show that the optimum of this spectral program satisfies a two-sided Cheeger inequality with respect to \(\mu\)-conductance.